 That being said, tent camping is a great way to start out.
 If you don’t want hook-ups (water, electricity), you can generally get a campsite fairly cheap (no more than $20-$30).
 You can easily alternate camping with staying in a hotel to break things up.

 With tent camping, you can easily stop somewhere during the day, then head to your campsite and get set-up.
 Those are some things that you just can’t do when pulling a trailer.

 As much as we loved tent camping, we quickly embraced the RV life with the camper!

-First thing about RVs: They are not cheap!
+The first thing about RVs: They are not cheap!
 There are all kinds of different sizes and prices when buying a camper.
-I’m sure it is possible to get something for just a few hundred or a thousand dollars, if all you want is a place to sleep.
+I’m sure it is possible to get something for just a few hundred or a thousand dollars if all you want is a place to sleep.
 Or if you truly want a house on wheels you could spend several hundred thousand or more than a million if you want!

 While we did choose to get a full-fledged camper, rather than a pop-up or camper van, etc., we still stayed fairly small and cheap in the grand scheme of things.
 Regardless of what size camper/RV you get, one thing to know is that you have to buy MUCH more than just the camper itself to actually be able to use it (see our articles on Outfitting Your RV).
 These expenses will add up, so be ready.

 Campsites will also be more expensive, especially if you want sewer and cable hookups.
 Personally, we can generally do without cable, but if we are staying anywhere for more than two nights, we want a sewer connection.
 Your gas expenses will be higher as well.
 These are all things that you have to factor in, in addition to the cost of the camper, before making sure you are ready to take the plunge.